SamerAssil/FrameListBoxItem/README.md

 ![](https://github.com/SamerAssil/FrameListBoxItem/blob/main/Images/frame1.jpeg)

-The this part is a defrent frame:
+This part is a different frame:

 ![](https://github.com/SamerAssil/FrameListBoxItem/blob/main/Images/frame2.jpeg)

-## anther example ##
+## another example ##
 ```
  // locate the associated record in a dataset
- // "ID" is a integer property in the frame to save the record's identify id insede the frame itself.
+ // "ID" is an integer property in the frame to save the record's identify id inside the frame itself.
  MyTable.Locate('IDField', (Item as TFrameListBoxItem<TFrame2>).Frame.ID );
 ```

 ## Visual Binding ##
-No visual binding support ( I didn't think about it yet ). but don't complicate it. live is not always easy. just set the values manually.
+No visual binding support ( I didn't think about it yet ). but don't complicate it. life is not always easy. just set the values manually.

 ## License ##
-No license attacted. be free to do what ever you want with it.
+No license attached. be free to do whatever you want with it.